-I have been working with sanitary products for over 10 years, always interested in innovations and inventions in the field.
+I have been working with sanitary products for over 10 years, always been interested in innovations and inventions in the field.
 When period panties first appeared on the market, I decided to give it a try and purchased a pair of Thinxs.
 The producers said that the panties can be worn without any backup, and that‘s what I did.

 Even though I liked the quality of Thinxs, function wise I was disappointed in them.
 Since my period was quite heavy, I felt the need to change these panties after a couple of hours.
-I didn‘t like feeling of being wet.
+I didn‘t like the feeling of being wet.

-Since this innovation did not impress me, I put it aside, and didn't come back to the idea of period panties until last year.
+Since this innovation did not impress me, I put it aside and didn't come back to the idea of period panties until last year.

 I tried a couple more brands such as Modibody and Ruby Love to get more familiar with what's out there on the market.